keirthana/anbox-cloud-docs/howto/anbox-runtime/develop-platform.md

 However, if you're running the Anbox Cloud Appliance on a machine with a different Ubuntu version, you can build the platform on a separate system (for example, in a LXD or docker instance or on another machine).

 To get started, you must first install the [Anbox Platform SDK](https://github.com/canonical/anbox-platform-sdk).
-To do so, follow the [installation instructions](https://discourse.ubuntu.com/t/anbox-cloud-sdks/17844#anbox-platform-sdk-1).
+See {ref}`ref-sdks` for more information.

 ## Build the example platform

-The [Anbox Platform SDK](https://github.com/canonical/anbox-platform-sdk) comes with various examples that demonstrate different features.
+The Anbox Platform SDK comes with various examples that demonstrate different features.
 The following steps use the `minimal` example.
 Alternatively, choose the `nvidia` example if you're working with NVIDIA GPUs and want to see graphical output.

 To build the `minimal` platform example, run the following commands: